A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Yes, these acai bowls are as great as everyone says!
 There will likely be a line, but it’ll be so worth the wait!

-12. If you have time… go kayaking or SUP on the Anahulu River
+Go kayaking or SUP on the Anahulu River

 Few places have as many sea turtles as readily visible as the Anahulu River that flows right out into Haleiwa Beach Park.
 You can do a 1-mile paddle up the slow-moving river, where pods of sea turtles venture upstream to eat the grass that grows in the river bottom.